 I became interested in mixing recorded music shortly after I began working as a FOH (front of house) live sound mixer in 1985.
 I no longer work in live sound production.
 The last live show I worked was sometime in 2002.
 After working large-scale music events, I concluded I prefer to work in smaller, more intimate venues.
 I like directly interacting with the musicians I work with.
 I enjoy the connections and friendships I've developed over the years.
 These preferences guide my work today.

 In 1985 I began mixing live sound for a Madison, Wisconsin, psychedelic rock band that performed a mix of original music and covers.
 The band was heavily influenced by The Grateful Dead.
 One of the band's guitarists, Phil Garfinkle, taught me the basics of mixing live sound.
 In the later 1980s I was fortunate to mix live sound for some of the bands coming out of Butch Vig's, Madison, Wisconsin, based Smart Studios.
-Butch Vig was the drummer and co-producer of the alternative rock band Garbage and the producer of the diamond-selling album Nevermind by Nirvana.
-Some of my favorite Madison bands from that time were The Other Kids, Killdozer, the Tar Babies, Garbage , the psychedelic rock band The Middle Pillar and the punk band Inspector 12.
+Butch Vig was the drummer and co-producer of the alternative rock band Garbage.
+He was the producer of the diamond-selling album Nevermind by Nirvana.
+Some of my favorite Madison bands from that time were The Other Kids, Killdozer, the Tar Babies, Garbage , the psychedelic rock band The Middle Pillar, Mad City Music and the punk band Inspector 12.
 Good people, good music!

 NOTE: Click any small image to see a larger version.